openvinotoolkit/openvino/docs/ops/movement/Pad_12.md

 **Short description**: *Pad* operation extends an input tensor on edges.
 The amount and value of padded elements are defined by inputs and attributes.

 **Detailed Description**: The *pad_mode* attribute specifies a rule by which new element values are generated.
 For example, whether they are filled with a given constant or generated based on the input tensor content.
-The number of new elements to be added (positive value) or remove (negative value) is set by the `pads_begin` and `pads_end` inputs.
+The number of new elements to be added (positive value) or removed (negative value) is set by the `pads_begin` and `pads_end` inputs.

 The following examples illustrate how output tensor is generated for the *Pad* layer for a given inputs: